menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

   ./install --generic-dns-controller --bind-dns-controller --quiet

 .. note::
-  The Men&Mice Update Controller is automatically added when another Men&Mice service is installed.
+  The Micetro Update Controller is automatically added when another Men&Mice service is installed.

 If you plan to use the Generic DNS Controller, refer to the :ref:`generic-dns-controller` for more details.